Best things to do in Xiamen City in China: experience the city like a local

 WHAT TO DO IN XIAMEN AT NIGHT

 Xiamen is the perfect city for you if you like to stay up late at night!
-Xiamen’s evening and even more Xiamen’s nights are the most enjoyable times of the day in the hot subtropical weather.
+Xiamen’s evenings and even more Xiamen’s nights are the most enjoyable times of the day in the hot subtropical weather.
 If you crave some street-food, you can have bbq at every corner.
 Sit like the locals on low stools and eat simply.
-If you want to sit somewhere and have a drink, head to these areas:
+If you want to sit somewhere trendy and have a drink, head to these areas:

 Shapowei Art district and Coffee street

 Due to the high concentration of foreigners and expats around Xiamen University, Xiamen’s tiny ancient harbor called “Shapowei” 沙坡尾 has been largely restyled and rebuilt.
 Now it features beer and coffee shops, the locals’ privately opened art galleries, restaurants with late night food, and it’s constantly changing, with new shops popping out every day.
 There are more than 30 coffee places in the Shapowei area and along neighboring Daxue Road 大学路 and Minzu Road 民族路 : this is a must see.
 There are also cafes where you can listen to live music or that host DJs, like the Real Live Club.

 This area developed much earlier than the Shapowei art district.
 Explore the streets surrounding the fine Marco Polo Hotel like Yundang Road (篔筜路), Jianye road (建业路), and Guanren Road (官任路): you’ll find western-style cafes and restaurants (many Italian restaurants), cocktail bars where you can drink, dance, and watch soccer games, and supermarkets that sell foreign products.